 Marriott International's board of directors has engaged Duff & Phelps, LLC ("Duff & Phelps"), a nationally recognized, independent financial advisory firm, to deliver an opinion to Marriott International and its board of directors regarding the solvency and capitalization of Marriott International immediately before the distribution and each of Marriott International and Marriott Vacations Worldwide immediately following the distribution.
-The draft form of this opinion will be attached to a subsequently filed form of this information statement as Annex A. Marriott International expects that Duff & Phelps will deliver this opinion prior to the distribution of this information statement to Marriott International shareholders, but delivery of the opinion is subject to the firm's completion of its due diligence and financial analysis.
+The draft form of this opinion is attached to this information statement as Annex A. Marriott International expects that Duff & Phelps will deliver this opinion prior to the distribution of this information statement to Marriott International shareholders, but delivery of the opinion is subject to the firm's completion of its due diligence and financial analysis.
 Marriott International also expects that Duff & Phelps will confirm its opinion immediately prior to the completion of the distribution.
 The opinion will set forth, among other things, the assumptions made, procedures followed, matters considered and limitations on the review undertaken by Duff & Phelps in connection with the preparation of its opinion.